Uberspace/lab/source/guide_nextcloud.rst

 Now point your browser to your uberspace URL and follow the instructions.

-.. warning:: We strongly recommend you to use the MySQL backend for netxtcloud.
+.. warning:: We strongly recommend you to use the MySQL backend for nextcloud.
 Do not use the SQLite backend for production.
 It gives you a better performance and reduces disk load on the host you share.

 You will need to enter the following information: